 Environmental engineers work to solve problems that can have a global impact.
 Enrolling in online engineering programs can put students in touch with fellow engineering students around the world to gain a global perspective that is critical in this profession.
 Working engineers can also apply the theories they learn in online programs to their real-world jobs.

 Digital experience is useful for engineering students; the Department of Labor lists interacting with computers among the main work activities in this field.
 Environmental engineers use software with specialized functions such as scientific analysis, compliance, computer aided design, graphics imaging and map creation.

 The Bureau of Labor Statistics reports that the mean annual salary for environmental engineers in 2016 was $84,890.
 Top salaries were paid in the following industry sectors:

 - Local government, excluding education and hospitals: $84,000

 Employment growth for environmental engineers between 2016 and 2026 is projected to be 8 percent, according to the BLS.

 Environmental engineering at a glance

-- Top industry employers: BLS data shows that most environmental engineers work for architectural, engineering and related services.
+- Top industry employers: BLS data shows that most environmental engineers work for federal, state, local governments, engineering services, and management, scientific and technical consulting services.